-This is a fun and tasty recipe for mini apple pies using cinnamon rolls or crescent rolls and diced apples.
+This is a fun and tasty recipe for mini apple pies with cinnamon rolls or crescent rolls and diced apples.
 We add caramel for added yumminess.
-They are a tasty breakfast or dessert with fruit and so fun to make and eat!
+Easy individual apple pies are a tasty breakfast or dessert with fruit and so fun to make.
 If you love muffin tin recipes this is a great one to try.

 Ok, I admit….I am a little obsessed with my muffin pan!
-I have made our favorite meals, mini sized thanks to this favorite pan of mine….and this one takes the cake (well pie that is)!
-When it’s the holidays and we are invited to several parties I always like to think of something simple I can make, that’s delicious, and does NOT have to be cut into portions…thus this recipe for mini apple pies was created (there are 2).
-Special thanks goes out to Pillsbury® for sponsoring this post so we could share our easy apple pie recipe with all of you! (originally published 11/15)
+I have made our favorite meals, mini sized thanks to this favorite pan of mine.
+This one takes the cake (well pie that is)!
+These crescent roll mini apple pies was created (there are 2).
+Special thanks goes out to Pillsbury for sponsoring this post so we could share our easy apple pie recipe with all of you! (originally published 11/15)

 They look good right??!!
 The best part about this recipe is that there are only 4 ingredients.
 Less if you choose to omit one.
 Other than putting them in the oven for about 10 minutes to cook the Pillsbury Crescent rolls, there really is no cooking involved!